lbacik/kontener-na-spotkania/meetup-20210324/terminal.md

 	$ docker network connect network_A netchat-client

-It doesn't require any restart - the container is connected immidiatelly, and you can run on it:
+It doesn't require any restart - the container is connected immediately, and you can run on it:

 	(netchat-client) # nc netchat-server 4444

 ## test 4 - access the server (run in container) from the outside the docker environment

-The parameter "port", "p" - allow to map any of the host ports to the container one (https://docs.docker.com/config/containers/container-networking/):
+The parameter "port", "p" - allow to map any of the host ports to the container port (https://docs.docker.com/config/containers/container-networking/):

 	$ docker run --rm -ti -p 4444:4444 netchat:local